sedaro/sedaro-python/sedaro/README.md

 sim.terminate()
 ```

 - For `results` and `results_poll`, you may also provide the optional kwarg `streams`.
 This triggers narrowing results to fetch only specific streams that you specify.
-See doc strings for the `results` method for details on how to use the `strams` kwarg.
+See doc strings for the `results` method for details on how to use the `streams` kwarg.

 ## Results